SEO / Examples

 FAQ

 Should I use inline or block math?
-Use inline math for short expressions and block math for anything you want to stand out.
+Use inline math for short expressions and block math for proofs, derivations, or anything you want to stand out.

-Why use Markups?
+Why use Markups for math?
 Because it previews math immediately and keeps the editing flow in one browser tab.